CodePatterns

 jscodeshift Command line Programmatic JavaScript

-Find expressions
+Find Expressions

 A find expression consists of one or more of the following: